AdaCore/spark2014/docs/ug/appendix.rst

    . per_path    - Generate one formula per path for each check . progressive - Start with one formula per check, then split into
                    paths when needed

+ * Lazy mode values
+   . lazy        - Stop at first unproved VC for each check
+                    (most suited for fully automatic proof) (default) . all         - Attempt to prove all VCs
+                   (most suited for combination of automatic and manual proof)

  * Prover name values
    (Provers marked with [steps] support the --steps switch.)